rafaelbenvenuti/nymeria/README.md

 The above version of the command creates a container with the name `nymeria`, which you can manage with docker's start, stop and rm commands.

 ## Usage
-Nymeria manage deploy data with the following structure:
+Nymeria manages deploy data with the following structure:
 ```
 '{
     "component": "nymeria",